SciML/DiffEqFlux.jl/docs/src/examples/optimal_control.md

-# Solving Optimal Control Problems with Universal Differential Equations (@id optcontrl)
+# Solving Optimal Control Problems with Universal Differential Equations (@id optcontrol)

 Here we will solve a classic optimal control problem with a universal differential equation.
 Let